The Peos winery is nestled in the heart of Manjimup, in Western Australia's stunning southwest corner.

 During the late 1890's and early 1900's there was an increased demand for quality agricultural land and the focus was placed on the heavily forested areas near the Wilgarrup River.

 This boutique region is one of the most remote wine districts in the world and is home to some of the globe's oldest soils.
-This, combined with the area's elevation, pristine water and cool temperatures, means Manjimup is perfectly poised to consistently produce world-class wines.
+This, combined with the area's elevation, pristine water and cool temperatures, means Manjimup consistently produces world-class wines.
 The Peos portfolio of wines is produced entirely from estate-grown grapes, plucked from the vines planted on our 90 acre Manjimup property.